UConn Huskies Basketball: Will Jim Calhoun's Team Meet Expectations?

-Amazingly, despite being an absolute force, Kemba Walker didn't even win Big East Player of the Year—that honor went to Notre Dame's Ben Hansbrough—what a crime!
+Amazingly, despite being an absolute force, Kemba Walker didn't even win Big East Player of the Year.
+That honor went to Notre Dame's Ben Hansbrough.

-Although I believe this year's team will finish with a much better record in Big East play—they were 9-9 last year before the Big East Tournament—I do not think they will be as dangerous come tourney time because of the graduation of the aforementioned Walker.
+Although I believe this year's team will finish with a much better record in Big East play—they were 9-9 last year before the Big East tournament—they will not be as dangerous come tourney time because of the graduation of the aforementioned Walker.

 College basketball is a guard-oriented game, and Walker was truly one of a kind.
-Of all of the superlatives associated with Kemba Walker—fast, clutch, dominant—I believe it was his confidence that made him impossible to contain.
+Of all of the superlatives associated with Kemba Walker, it was his confidence that made him impossible to contain.

-Kemba was the team's go-to guy whenever the game was in doubt, and with a head full of steam, no one could stay in front of him, especially not Pittsburgh's Gary McGee.
+Kemba was the team's go-to guy whenever the game was in doubt, and with a head full of steam, no one could stay in front of him, especially not Pittsburgh's Gary McGhee.

-Although this year's version of Jim Calhoun's Huskies will be very deep, especially on the wings, they will be missing the gutsy play of the “Allen Iverson” of college basketball.
+This year's version of Jim Calhoun's Huskies will be very deep, especially on the wings, but they will be missing the gutsy play of the “Allen Iverson” of college basketball.

 This year's squad will have a ton of talent with incoming freshmen Ryan Boatright (point guard), DeAndre Daniels (small forward) and Andre Drummond (center) to complement a core group of players featuring Jeremy Lamb, Shabazz Napier, Alex Oriakhi and Roscoe Smith.

-Perhaps this sounds illogical, and if this were the NBA I would agree that having one player run the show is a recipe for disaster (see Monta Ellis).
-But in college, one player can take 30 shots and the team can win if the rest of the team plays their respective roles well—Alex Oriakhi can rebound and get putbacks—nothing else.
+If this were the NBA, I would agree that having one player run the show is a recipe for disaster (see Monta Ellis).
+But in college, one player can take 30 shots and the team can win if the rest of the team plays their respective roles well.
+Alex Oriakhi, for instance, can rebound and get putbacks...that's about it.